memxr1es/Shaders/README.md

 # Shaders

-The purpose of the project: to study the work of keyframeAnimation, shaders and
+The purpose of the project: to study the work of keyframeAnimation, shaders and phaseAnimator

 ### Review: